 STAY INFORMED Come to NAS Open Day where you can attend Course Information Sessions, talk to lecturers and current students, explore the studios and experience first-hand what it's like to study at NAS.
 Catch our end of year Graduate Exhibitions to see the outstanding work produced by students.
 Check out our website, sign up for regular updates and follow us on social media.
 Reach out to our Future Students Advisor for more information. admissions@nas.edu.au HOW TO APPLY Bachelor of Fine Art applications can be made directly to the University Admissions Centre (UAC) for students with HSC or equivalent Australian qualifications.
 International applicants with an International Baccalaureate, or a qualification equivalent to the Australian HSC can apply for the BFA via UAC as well.
 All other applicants must complete and submit an application form directly to NAS.
 Full admission requirements and application guidelines are available on the website, nas.edu.au PORTFOLIO AND INTERVIEW One of the most important parts of your application is submitting a strong portfolio to showcase your work and interests, so it's worth spending time on it to best demonstrate your creative skills and ideas.
 You can find tips on preparing your portfolio at nas.edu.au/open-day-online.
 Interviews between new applicants and NAS staff take place on campus in early December.
 This is your opportunity to talk about your art practice and why you want to study at the NAS.
 As part of this interview, we review your portfolio and discuss how you see your work developing.
-SCHOLARSHIPS Applications for our Scholarships are accepted on an ongoing basis via the NAS website.
-For Semester 1 intake offers are made in January.
+SCHOLARSHIPS We accept applications for our BFA Scholarships through the UAC Equity Scholarships.
+Review scholarship application processes and deadlines via our website.
 NAS First Peoples Scholarship The NAS First Peoples Scholarship covers the full tuition fees for students entering the BFA program.
 Two full-tuition scholarships are offered each calendar year for the duration of the degree.
-Ernest Heine Family Foundation Equity Scholarships This scholarship covers the full tuition fees and a stipend for students entering the BFA program.
-Two scholarships valued at \$105,000 each are awarded each calendar year for the duration of the degree.
-All photography by Peter Morgan unless otherwise stated
+All photography by Peter Morgan unless otherwise stated.